As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Rent bicycles to tour the resort.

 - Take a walking tour of the resort.
-(It’s a long walk, but you can take an internal bus to get back if you get tired.)
+(It’s a long walk, but you can take an internal bus to return if tired.)

-It’s important to know that Tri Circle D Ranch has two sets of stables.
-The first set is located near Pioneer Hall, and is more for pony rides and touring.
+It’s important to note that Tri Circle D Ranch has two sets of stables.
+The first set is located near Pioneer Hall and is more for pony rides and touring.
+You’ll be near this stable if you take a boat to the resort from Magic Kingdom.

-The second set of stables is on the opposite end of the resort.
+A second set of stables is on the opposite end of the resort.
 This set of stables is where the horseback trail rides are located.
+It’s approximately a 20-25 minute walk from Pioneer Hall to the Settlement.
+So take an internal bus.

 - Find a seat at one of the galleries on the upper-level floors off the lobby and relax.

-- Follow Copper Creek Springs from the lobby all the way out to Bay Lake.
+- Follow Copper Creek Springs from the lobby out to Bay Lake.

 - See the geyser erupt!